1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

 You can adjust the roller tension by turning the eccentric nut which moves the wheels either towards or away from the aluminum profile.

-??? tip "Adjusting the Position of the V-Slot Wheels"
+??? tip "Adjusting The Position Of The V-Slot Wheels"

     - The wheels shouldn't sit too tight in the V-slot but also not too loose.
 They should touch the aluminum profile and sit in there pretty tight, but they should be able to roll and move freely - so they shouldn't sit too tight though (sorry, it's kinda hard to explain).
 On the other hand, they also shouldn't be too loose or far away from the profile which would lead to instability.
 The printhead shouldn't wiggle but it has to be able to move freely.